TwoFistedJustice/square-pie/docs/pie_catalog_request_search.md

 ### **Stock Levels**

 Search by whether you are completely or amost out of something.
-If you don't have inventory enabled for the item, this wil fudge up your search.
+If you don't have inventory enabled for the items, this wil fudge up your search.
 Can accept two values "OUT" and "LOW".
 You can use both at the same time.

 **To use:**